andrelohmann/vagrant-aws-operations-test/README.md

 aws ssm list-documents
 ```

-no error should be generated, insted you should see a big json list of documents
+no errors should be generated, insted you should see a big json list of documents

 #### terraform